mikelking/magickal-mu-plugins/README.md

  * LinkedIn: https://www.linkedin.com/in/mikelking
  * x1: mikelking

 Today I am going to be talking and demonstrating some of the awesome power of MU plugins.
+Aspects of this presentation are partially available on GitHub [https://github.com/mikelking/magickal-mu-plugins](https://github.com/mikelking/magickal-mu-plugins).

 In order to get the most out of MU plugins we need to cover a few things.
 First we need to make some assumptions.
  * That the majority of you in this room are developers.